turington/talks/README.md

-# Budding talks
+# Turing/Talks
 @ Ramanujan College

-Budding talks are bi-montly talks in Ramanujan college on computer technologies.
+Turing/talks are bi-montly talks in Ramanujan college on computer technologies.

 ### History
 This initiative was started in 2019.